 Also, make sure you buy unsweetened coconut flakes.
 Sweetened coconut will burn!!!
-I like the really large ones and my favorite brand is Bob’s Red Mill, but any dried, unsweetened coconut will work.
+I like the really large flakes from Bob’s Red Mill, but any dried, unsweetened coconut will work.

 When you buy the ingredients in bulk it’s so easy to make gifts for everyone on your list, plus make extras for your pantry.
 I’ve found that if stored in an airtight jar, the granola will stay fresh for months of easy breakfasts!